-- Potential damage of neighboring buildings during the demolition of the pavilions situated on the heel. - Increase discomfort of the neighbors due to noise and dust pollution; - Potential interruptions in utilities for neighboring properties, at the time of connecting the new buildings to gas, water, sewerage, electricity. - Potential damages to neighboring properties, in the event of accidents during demolition works or during the removal of pavilions situated adjacent to these properties; - Potential shortages of CFD service delivery during temporary relocation process; - Health and safety risks related to the working conditions at the temporary relocation site; - Temporary increase of traffic congestion and road accident risks during transport of demolition waste and building materials; - Difficulties in accessing project information due to language barriers, disability or lack of IT skills in the current pandemic situation;
+- Increase discomfort of the neighbors due to noise and dust pollution; - Potential interruptions in utilities for neighboring properties, at the time of connecting the new buildings to gas, water, sewerage, electricity. - Potential shortages of the units' service delivery during temporary relocation process; - Health and safety risks related to the demolition and construction works and to the working conditions of the units' staff at the temporary relocation site; - Temporary increase of traffic congestion and road accident risks during transport of demolition waste and building materials;

 The two main areas of concern in relation to social negative impacts are related to the relocation process and the working conditions in the temporary site, as well as the disturbances created by construction works and teams to neighboring properties.
-A dedicated monitoring program for the integrity and stability of the neighboring buildings situated adjacent to the existing CFD buildings was developed with the purpose of evaluating and anticipating any potential damages during demolition process and construction works.
-Also, appropriate planning, monitoring, consultations with affected parties and a grievance procedure are expected to keep these impacts at a minimum low and alert the project team of any additional risks.
+Appropriate planning, monitoring, consultations with affected parties and a grievance procedure are expected to keep these impacts at a minimum low, especially for the educational institution nearby.